itsChris/vue3-express-rest-sqlite-table-sample/README.md

 - npm run backend to start the expressjs REST API
 - npm run dev to start the vue 3 frontend

+## seed data to database

+to seed the data you can use https://sqlitebrowser.org/ and employee.sql .. the employee.sql is coming from https://www.mockaroo.com/

+## fetch/read data from SQLite database using REST API and postman

+do a GET request with URL: http://localhost:3333/employees

 questions? don't hesitate to ask.

 cheers,